mab923/finalteamproject/README.md

 ## Analysis Section <a name="section3"></a>

 Here are some graphs that we created in our analysis.
-We saved them to the `pics/` subfolder and include them via the usual markdown syntax for pictures.
+All of the visualization can be found [here](https://github.com/mab923/finalteamproject/tree/main/pics)

 ![](pics/corr.png)
 This correlation matrix displays the correlation coefficients between the variables we created in our EDA process.